hpgbproductions/TekiScripts/README.md

 # TekiScripts

-Original scripts made for the mod "Teki no Kichi".
+Scripts made for the mod "Teki no Kichi".